 The government has been steadfast in its commitment to the guiding principles of the NHS which mean the NHS is not and never will be for sale to the private sector.

-Successive governments have already sold off swathes of NHS property and land, wasted hundreds of billions of pounds on the internal market, and over £100 billion on the private sector (including US corporations) for NHS services and care.
+Successive governments have already sold off swathes of NHS property and land, wasted £150 billion on the internal market, and over £100 billion on the private sector (including US corporations) for NHS services and care.
 The British people have been comprehensively sold out by previous administrations, and this Bill is the nail in the coffin for a genuinely comprehensive public service.

 Experts respond to the Department of Health and Social Care